kodyrouse/redux-honey/README.md

 // With yarn
 yarn add redux-honey
 ```

+## Before Getting Started
+While this library uses redux behind the scenes, I would highly recommend approaching this library with a completely fresh mindset on global state management.
+This library was purposefully designed with the intention to get away from the core concepts in redux like `reducers`, `action types`, `action creators`, etc.

+# Benefits To Using Redux-Honey
+- Drastically reduces unnecessary file clutter (AKA the heartwarming *redux boilerplate*).
+You no longer need to hear "reducer" or "action types" again! 🎉
+- Has support for plain redux reducers so you don't have to do a hard transition with your entire store
+- Plays nicely with typescript by default
+- No need for ```redux-thunk```, ```redux-saga```, nor ```react-redux``` **(though redux-honey still works with react-redux.
+We also recommend it)**
+- Built-in methods like ```state.reset()``` and ```resetStoreToInitialState```

 # Initialize
 Call ```createHoneyPot``` to initialize your store.
 Pass in an object of all of your created state pieces